isomerpages/mlaw-corp/_covid19/02-D-Hire-purchase-agreements.md

 * For both parties, a settlement is preferable to being mired in costly and lengthy legal proceedings.

 * If you cannot reach an agreement yet and require protection from legal proceedings, you may serve a Notification for Relief on your financing company, who is then prohibited from taking any of the actions in <a href="#q3">FAQ (3)</a>.
-This will give you temporary protection up to <a href="#19Novnote">19 November 2020</a>.
+This will give you temporary protection up to (i) <a href="#19Novnote">19 November 2020</a> (for agreements with banks or MAS-regulated finance companies) and (ii) 31 January 2021 (for agreements with other financing companies).

 * For the avoidance of doubt, the instalment continues to accrue in the interim.
 You are therefore encouraged to use the temporary relief period to work out a solution.